Mastodon

 The strategy was popularised by Michael O'Higgins in his 1991 book Beating the Dow.
 O'Higgins argued that the 30 companies in the Dow Jones Industrial Average are by definition blue-chip businesses - large, established, and unlikely to disappear.
 When one of them offers an unusually high dividend yield relative to its peers, it typically means one of two things: either the share price has fallen, or the company has maintained its dividend while others have grown theirs.
 Either way, the logic goes, you are buying quality at a temporary discount.

 The strategy was not entirely new - versions of it had been discussed in academic and practitioner circles for decades - but O'Higgins gave it a name, a clear ruleset, and a compelling historical backtest.
+For investors who prefer a purely passive approach, our review of low-cost index funds covers the alternative.
 The book sold well enough to make "Dogs of the Dow" a permanent fixture in the retail investing lexicon.

 The Logic Behind the Strategy